RobinKavPA/schemata/docs/dataset/latest/dataset-definitions-usage-properties-citations.md

 #/definitions/usage#/definitions/usage/properties/isReferencedBy
 ```

 Please provide the keystone paper associated with the dataset.
 Also include a list of known citations, if available and should be links to existing resources where the dataset has been used or referenced.
-Please provide multiple entries, or if you are using a csv upload please provide them as a tab separated list. \[Author] (\[Year]) \[Title] . \[DOI] . \[Source]
+Please provide multiple entries, or if you are using a csv upload please provide them as a tab separated list.

 > dct:isReferencedBy